drtaupier/AI-Sentiment-Analysis-Application/README.md

 This is a Client/Service Application that receives users sentiments and evaluates.

-# Aylien SDK
+# AI-Sentiment-Analysis-Application

 This is a natural language processing which allows us to obtain information about an article, or a text, to determine if the text is positive, negative or neutral.

 ## My Project

-The main page is made in HTML, SASS code which was converted to CSS using WebPack and JavaScript code.

-Tests were performed using Jest.
+This project was made using:

+* HTML
+* SASS
+* JavaScript
+* Node.js
+* Express
+* Webpack

+For the tests I used Jest.

 I have my code to development and production.